Hydrated body burns more fat, less protein

 Below you can see the effect of an increased level of liquid on protein burning.
 Hypo = hydrated cells, hyper = dehydrated cells, iso = control group.
 The researchers measured the breakdown of protein via the oxidation of the amino acid leucine.

-The conclusion: fat cells that are saturated with water release fats more easily; muscle cells that are full of water save proteins.
-Water is a perfect anabolic.
+Fat cells that are saturated with water release fats more easily; muscle cells that are full of water save proteins.
+Water is an anabolic substance.

 Eur J Clin Nutr.
 2003 Dec;57 Suppl 2:S69-74.

 Mild dehydration raises cortisol levels in athletes 27.10.2018

 The anabolic effect of water in strength training 08.02.2011

 Drink two glasses of water and burn 23 kcal extra 25.03.2010

 Food that contains water keeps you slim 29.10.2008